 Step 3: Engage Kids

 Remember to involve your customers in the process.
-Use our Focus Group Guide to get students' input on the types of foods and beverages they would like to see for school celebrations.
-Ask them to sample new products using our Taste Testing Guide or survey students to find out how they want to celebrate using our Sample Healthy Celebrations Student Survey.
-And let them choose healthier options for celebrations from this Birthday Menu from Rosa Parks Edison Kindergarten.
+Ask students to sample new products using our Taste Testing Guide or survey students to find out how they want to celebrate using our Sample Healthy Celebrations Student Survey.

 Step 4: Use Clear Communication